 However, at times such as in "Second Sights" when finding her estranged father on his deathbed at a hospice in a state of coma, and at the same time meeting her even more estranged self-centered white trash mom, she turns out to be Not So Stoic.
 But it turns out to be a Double Subversion: after her father has passed away she tells her mother without any emotion that she never wants to see her again because it was she, not her father, who once abandoned her.

-10-Minute Retirement: Mac resigns to become a civilian lawyer, only to realize she was far happier in the Marines.
-Turns out Admiral Chegwidden never actually processed her discharge papers, and she was allowed back on (albeit she spent the first month back doing scut work as penance for leaving).
+10-Minute Retirement: Mac resigns her commission to work for her then-boyfriend's civilian law firm in "Impact", only to realize in the next episode "People v.
+Rabb", after having successfully defended Harm pro bono in court and got him acquitted on murder charges that she was far happier back at JAG.
+Turns out Admiral Chegwidden never actually processed her discharge papers, and she was allowed back on, albeit she spent the next few episodes back at JAG doing scut work as penance for leaving.

 Beware the Nice Ones: Don't let the innocent act fool you - Bud may not be a combat officer, but he can and will put you through a legal world of hurt if you deserve it.
 Goes double for when you go after Harriet or their kids.